dioscuri-tda/pyBallMapper/readme.md

 Python version of the Ball Mapper algorithm https://rdrr.io/cran/BallMapper/

-the notebook contains an example and tools for visualize the graph using Bokeh.
+the notebooks contains examples and tools for visualize the graphs using either matplotlib or Bokeh.

+In addition to libraries found in a default conda enviroment it requires Bokeh >= 2.2.2.

+conda install -c conda-forge bokeh